-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 42.
-Mobilisation (non-sovereign only) 42.1 Does the DFI disclose how much private finance was mobilised?
-N/A N/A N/A N/A N/A 42.2 Does the DFI disclose how much DFI finance was mobilised?
-43. Instrument-specific disclosure 43.1 Equity - Share of equity: does the DFI disclose what percentage of the client company was purchased through the investment? - Bulk download No ≥80% of projects General 3 43.2 Debt - Interest rate: does the DFI disclose what interest rate was charged for the loan?
-43.3 Debt - Loan tenor: does the DFI disclose what is the length of the loan?
-43.4 Guarantees - Length of guarantee: does the DFI disclose what is the length of the guarantee?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 40.
+Concessionality (non-sovereign only) 40.1 Does the DFI disclose how much of the DFI investment amount was concessional?
+N/A N/A N/A N/A N/A 40.2 Does the DFI disclose why concessional finance was necessary?
+41. Mobilisation (non- sovereign only) 41.1 Does the DFI disclose how much private finance was mobilised?
+N/A N/A N/A N/A N/A 42.
+Instrument- specific disclosure (non-sovereign only) 42.1 Equity - Share of equity: does the DFI disclose what percentage of the client company was purchased through the investment?
+N/A N/A N/A N/A N/A 42.2 Debt - Loan tenor: does the DFI disclose what is the length of the loan?